EuphonyDM/cavernsOfCorona/design/proposal.md

 ## TP2 Update
 I removed references to the town and shop, as I will no longer be implementing these features.

+## TP3 Update
+I updated the TP3 section of the timeline to better reflect my goals.